Amazon ECS controls - AWS Security Hub

 Parameters:

-If a task definition has elevated privileges, it is because the customer has specifically opted in to that configuration.
-This control checks for unexpected privilege escalation when a task definition has host networking enabled but the customer has not opted in to elevated privileges.
+The purpose of this control is to ensure that access is defined intentionally when you run tasks that use the host network mode.
+If a task definition has elevated privileges, it is because you have chosen that configuration.
+This control checks for unexpected privilege escalation when a task definition has host networking enabled, and you don't choose elevated privileges.

 Remediation

-For information on how to update a task definition, see Updating a task definition in the Amazon Elastic Container Service Developer Guide.
+For information about how to update a task definition, see Updating a task definition in the Amazon Elastic Container Service Developer Guide.

-Note that when you update a task definition, it does not update running tasks that were launched from the previous task definition.
+When you update a task definition, it doesn't update running tasks that were launched from the previous task definition.
 To update a running task, you must redeploy the task with the new task definition.

 [ECS.2] ECS services should not have public IP addresses assigned to them automatically